Publius Cornelius Lentulus Sura: Biography

+In 70, he was one of a number of senators expelled from the senate for immorality.
+He was elected as one of the praetors for 63, readmitting him to the senate.
+However, soon after his election to praetor, he joined Catiline's conspiracy.

 On learning that ambassadors from the Allobroges were in Rome bearing a complaint against their oppression by Roman provincial governors, Lentulus made overtures to them with the object of obtaining armed assistance.
 Pretending to fall in with his views, the ambassadors obtained a written agreement signed by the chief conspirators, and informed Q. Fabius Sanga, their "patron" in Rome, who in turn informed Cicero.

 The conspirators were arrested and forced to admit their guilt.
-Lentulus was compelled to abdicate his praetorship, and, as it was feared that there might be an attempt to rescue him, he was put to death in the Tullianum on 5 December 63 BC, along with other senatorial supporters of Catiline.
+He was put to death in the Tullianum on 5 December 63 BC, along with other senatorial supporters of Catiline.

-The legitimacy of these killings, which were carried out on the personal command of the consuls and without a judicial trial, was disputed.
-Cicero argued that his actions were lawful under the Senatus consultum ultimum, but was exiled in 58 BC after the people's tribune, Publius Clodius Pulcher, Cicero's bitter enemy, passed a law prohibiting extrajudicial killings of Roman citizens, and then accused Cicero of having violated it.
-This is an example of an ex post facto law.
-He was recalled the following year, though, by a vote of the senate.

-Cicero had cause to regret his actions, as his treatment of Lentulus was one of the reasons why Mark Antony, Lentulus' stepson, later demanded Cicero's execution as a condition of his joining the Second Triumvirate.